 AKC Judge, AKC Breeder of Merit.

-Karen has been a member of Good Dog for over 3 years
+Karen has been a member of Good Dog for about 4 years

 Karen was screened for responsible practices and has been a member since 2022.